-From the Windmill viewpoint I kept walking until one of the most beautiful Phuket beaches: Nai Harn beach, which is quite a walk, but I was so glad I did it.
-I was not expecting to be surprised on the way with the most beautiful sight of Nai Harn beach ever.
+From the Windmill viewpoint, I kept walking until one of the most beautiful Phuket beaches: Nai Harn beach, which is quite a walk, but I was so glad I did it.
+I was not expecting to be surprised on the way with the most beautiful sight of Nai Harn Beach ever.
 I must say one of the most beautiful I have seen so far in Phuket.
-From the street, as I walk down, I look to the side and I’m mesmerized with this view of Nai Harn beach and huge sandbanks surrounded by the bluest water.
+From the street, as I walk down, I look to the side and I’m mesmerized by this view of Nai Harn beach and huge sandbanks surrounded by the bluest water.
 This is such a great viewpoint and it is not even marked on the map.
 I visited at about 2 pm and maybe I was lucky for being low tide cause maybe the views change with the tide.

 Down on the beach, the sandbanks area is really beautiful and Nai Harn beach is very pleasant too.
 The beach is not that long and there are no people trying to sell you things like in Patong.

 I have also visited Surin Beach, but on a rainy day, so the water colors couldn’t be appreciated.
 I can’t tell how beautiful the beach is like this, but I have heard wonderful things about it.

 On the north side of the beach, there are many rocks that I feel like no one is exploring otherwise I would have seen more people walking there.
 And the truth is that if you venture a little further, you can actually access the next beach Pansea Beach which seems to be a private beach of Amanpuri Hotel (but not sure it is), the second most expensive hotel on the island with stays at more than 3000€ a night and where celebrities like Angelina Jolie stay at when in Phuket.